derrickmomanyi/Phase-1-End-Project/README.md

 4. Encounter some interactivity.
 This could be as simple as adding a "like" button or adding comments.
 These interactions do not need to persist after reloading the page.

-This README consists of the deliverables, author, licences and few explanations